lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 To use the `readMSnSet2` function, as a minimum one must specify the file path to the data and which columns of the spreadsheet contain quantitation data.
-The `getEcols` function exists to help users identify which columns of the spreadsheet contain the quantitation data.
-In the last line of the code chunk below, we print the file name (not the full path, which will vary from computer to computer).
+In the code chunk below, we start by identifying the file that we want to use.
+The `system.file` function is used to return the path to the `extdata` directory from the `pRolocdata` package, which is where our file of interest resides.
+We then use the `dir` function to list the content of that directory and store the path that matches the file name of interest in the `csvfile`.
+Note that these two lines are only needed here to locate a file in a package; in a more general use case, the user would defined the `csvfile` variable containing the file name of interest directly.

+A common pitfall here is to provide only the file name, rather than full path to the file (which is what is shown below with `basename`; we don’t print the full path, as it will vary from computer to computer).
+Note that only specifying the name of the file is sufficient when it exists in the working directory (i.e. the directory in which R is running, which can be queried and changed with the `getwd` and `setwd` functions respectively).

 \
 `     `\